 For a very small insurance company, AIC appears to file a large number of subrogation cases in Maryland.
 A simple search on Maryland Judiciary Case Search for cases involving Agency Insurance Company returns a surprisingly high number of results.
 Almost all of the cases appear to be subrogation claims by AIC.
 Over the last several years, AIC has filed an average of about 25 subrogation cases a year.
 This is a high number relative to AIC's comparatively small size.Counsel for AIC

 As mentioned, AIC files a large number of subrogation cases every year.
 Almost all of AIC's recent subrogation cases have been filed by Marshall Grier, a solo practitioner in Odenton, MD.
 As defense counsel, AIC almost always uses lawyers from Bodie, Dolina, Hobbs, Friddell & Grenzer, P.C. in Towson, MD.
 We have also seen them use a lawyer in Rockville named William D. Foote, Jr.

 Agency Insurance Company is a Maryland corporation (SDAT ID # D02848265) with its principal office at 7450 Coca-Cola Drive, Hanover, MD 21076.
 If need to serve AIC directly in a Maryland case, you can serve the Maryland Insurance Commissioner; or you can serve AIC's resident agent:

 Annapolis, MD 21401

-If you were recently involved in a car accident and you need to make a claim for damages against someone who is insured by AIC (or another company), you need to retain good auto accident firm that delivers results.
+If you were recently involved in a car accident and you need to make a claim for damages against someone who is insured by AIC (or another company), you need to retain a great auto accident firm that delivers results.
 Miller & Zois provides auto accident clients with effective, efficient results.
-Out attorneys can help you get the most out of your case.
+Our attorneys can help you get the most out of your case.
 Call now at 800-553-8082 or get a free online consultation.